Bobcares

 4. Later, we check if the ports are listening or not.

-Similarly, in a Linux system, we need to add firewall rules to open ports.
+Adding firewall rules: Similarly, in a Linux system, we need to add firewall rules to open ports.
 By this, we ensure the port is open whenever a user tries to access it.
 Hence we add rules to open access to ports like 5900, 5800, etc.

-Open VNC ports in Windows
+Steps to Open VNC Ports in Windows

 Usually, we open ports in Windows via the Windows Firewall with Advanced Security.
 Our Support Engineers do this as follows: